-John McLean OBE
+John N M McLean OBE

 Mr. Zhang has led and was responsible for management of funds, investment and financing services and government liaison for investment into industry specific targets.
-He is the chief executive officer of Starcrest Education which has invested in education projects both within and outside China.
-During 2016 and 2017 he was the chief executive officer of First Capital Fund Management Limited, which is a private equity fund focusing on investment in the education industry and a subsidiary of the China First Capital Group Limited (Hong Kong Stock Code: 1269).
+He is the chief executive officer of Starcrest Education Management Company Ltd which has invested in education projects both within and outside China.
+During 2016 and 2017 he was the chief executive officer of First Capital Fund Management Limited, which is a private equity fund focusing on investment in the education sector and a subsidiary of the China First Capital Group Limited (Hong Kong Stock Code: 1269).
 In 2017, he accomplished a private investment in public equity (PIPE) deal of approximately AUD 95.6 million in G8 Education Limited, the largest kindergarten chain in Australia.
 He worked at CITIC International Assets Management and CITIC YBN Capital during the period between 2006 and 2016.
 He later worked for Henan Management Henan Agricultural Development Investment Fund, one of the early industry specific funds established in China, as the general manager.
 He was also deeply involved in the establishment of seed funds under the Chongqing Industry Investment Fund.
 Two seed funds focusing on cultural and agricultural industries were successfully established.
-One of the projects funded by the seed fund invested in www.zbj.com.
-Mr. Zhang graduated from Shenzhen University in 1996 and completed a bachelor degree of business (banking and finance) from Monash University in 2002.
-He also obtained a masters degree of commerce in funds management from the University of New South Wales in 2002.
-He resides in Australia.
+One of the projects funded by the seed fund invested in www.zbj.com, a website that provides one-stop business services required for setting up and running an enterprise.

 Independent Non-Executive Director